Ammonia Avenue: Background and release

 The title of the album was inspired by Eric Woolfson's visit to Imperial Chemical Industries (ICI) in Billingham, England, where the first thing he saw was a street with miles of pipes, no people, no trees and a sign that read 'Ammonia Avenue', whose portrait was used for the front cover.
 The album focuses on the possible misunderstanding of industrial scientific developments from a public perspective and a lack of understanding of the public from a scientific perspective.
 This album was the second of three recorded on analogue equipment and mixed directly to the digital master tape.

 "You Don't Believe" had already been released as both a single and a new song on 1983's The Best of the Alan Parsons Project compilation.

 Promotion

 Music videos for "Don't Answer Me" and "Prime Time" were produced in 1984, the former with art and animation by MW Kaluta.
 The latter video is inspired by John Collier's story "Evening Primrose" and features two mannequins, a female and a male one, coming to life and falling in love with each other.
-About halfway through the video, a street sign for "Ammonia Ave." appears - a reference to the album title.
+About halfway through the video, a street sign for "Ammonia Ave." appears.

 Reissue

 Ammonia Avenue was remastered and reissued in 2008 with bonus tracks, and in 2020 as well, on Blu-Ray audio format, including a high-definition remaster in stereo and multichannel sound, and the two promotional videos of the album as a bonus.
+In 2024, the album was again completely remastered.